 A new home needs new landscaping.
 This may be included in the price of the home but there will likely be a limit to what is covered under the agreement.
 To landscape the property in a way that is truly satisfying may require an additional outlay.

-A new subdivision can be a hornetís nest of building activity.
-If you move into your home early in the process be prepared for hammering, sawing, trucks, mud and general chaos for quite a while as the subdivision progresses.
+A new subdivision can be a hornets nest of building activity.
+If you move into your home early, be prepared for hammering, sawing, trucks, mud and general chaos for quite a while.
 This is a lifestyle issue and is a temporary inconvenience.
-But some have found this level of activity disconcerting and disruptive especially when they are settling into their ìdream homeî and trying to savor the experience.
+But some have found this level of activity disconcerting and disruptive especially when they are settling into their dream home.

 If you build new be prepared to stay for a while.
-With new construction all around you it would be difficult to compete with the rest of the properties available for others who want to build a house from the ground up.
+With new construction all around you it would be difficult to compete with the rest of the properties available.
 You would have to make it worth their while and that usually means a compromise in price.

-All this being said (and trust me there is more that could be said) there is nothing quite as satisfying as showcasing the house to family and friends that you designed and built and that reflects your unique vision and personality.
+All this being said (and trust me there is more that could be said) there is nothing quite as satisfying as showcasing the house to family and friends that you designed and built.
+Then there is the warm feeling of looking around and seeing a home that reflects your unique vision and personality.
 If you survive the journey, you will likely have turned your fantasy into reality.